Calila e Dimna: Summary

 There was once a pious man whose prayers were always accepted.
 One day a kite dropped a mouse near him and the man out of mercy took care of the mouse and prayed that it be turned into a girl.
 The man then took the girl to his house and told his wife to raise the girl as their daughter.
 When the girl grew up the father asked her to choose a husband to marry.
 She wanted to marry the strongest person, so she went and asked the sun to marry her.
 The sun told her to go to the clouds, as they were stronger as they cover him.
 The clouds told her to go to the winds, as they were stronger as they moved him.
 The winds told her to go to the mountain, as he was stronger as they could not move him.
 The mountain told her to go to the rat, who he could not stop burrowing inside him and living on him, so he was stronger.
 When the pious man asked the rat to marry the mouse, the rat said he did not have space in his burrow and could only marry mice.
-So the pious man, with the girls consent, prayed that the girl be returned to her mouse form, and she married the rat.
+The pious man, with the girl's consent, prayed that the girl be returned to her mouse form, and she married the rat.